esomsen/quantifying_pandemic_potential_code/README.md

 The R files "H1N1.titers" and "H3N2.titers" visualize this data and are shown in the manuscript as Figure 1.

-The R file "functional_forms" tests the linear, threshold, and Hill functional forms, and visualizes their relationship to the probability of transmission for given parameterizations.
+The R file "functional_forms" tests the linear, threshold, and Hill functional forms, and visualizes their relationship to the probability of transmission for given parameterizations, shown in Figure 3.

 The R file "MLE" runs a maximum likelihood estimation for "s" (the log functional form) for both H1N1 and H3N2.
 This is shown in the manuscript as Figure 2.

-The R file "assessing_pandemic_potential" runs the analyses shown in Figure 3.
+The R file "assessing_pandemic_potential" runs the analyses shown in Figure 4.

 The "Epi_characteristics_experiment" folder contains the R files "generation_time_simulation" and "invasion_dynamics".
 The "generation_time_simulation" file estimates the generation times for H1N1 and H3N2 assuming a high contact rate, as described in the methods.
-The "invasion_dynamics" file runs the analyses shown in Figure 4, and uses the results from the high contact simulations for panel D (the values are hard coded).
+The "invasion_dynamics" file runs the analyses shown in Figure 5, and uses the results from the high contact simulations for panel D (the values are hard coded).